 I’m married with Alice and father of Federica and Francesco.
-I love running, hiking, and skiing, as testified by this page.
+I love running, hiking, and skiing.

 My involvement with the Coderdojo movement started after I visited Coderdojo Trento.
 I occasionally cooperate with them, mostly by acting as their liaison with the University of Trento.